-Located in the state of California, Cypress is a moderately-sized city with a population of 48,978 residents.
-In Cypress, there are 7,404 people per square mile, which is well above the national population density average.
+Cypress is a medium-sized city located in the state of California.
+The city has a population of 48,978 inhabitants.
+Cypress has a population density of 7,404 people per square mile.
+This would be considered well above the national population density level.
 Individuals of White (56%) and Asian (32%) backgrounds make up a significant portion of the population of Cypress.
-Cypress is known to be family friendly as more than 76% of the population has already tied the knot.
-It might also be worth noting that 56% of residents also have children under the age of 18.
+Cypress has a high percentage of people who are married with children when compared to the rest of the country.
+In total, more than 76% of the population is classified as married and 56% have kids.

 |Average one way commute||30min||28min||26min|